Adopting from CAHS

 Why we cannot give animals away or give “discounts” for adoptions:

-We are not a business, we are a non-profit animal shelter.
+We are a non-profit animal shelter.
 Although we would love to give away a pet to every person who wants to offer one a loving home, the shelter could not stay open we did.
 Unfortunately, we can not give animals away and afford to continue providing housing and care for more animals.
 Adoption donations of young, healthy, highly adoptable animals help to offset some of the costs associated with paying the vet bills and housing costs of animals that are not as quickly adopted or require additional vet care due to injury and neglect.
 If you value having a shelter in your community where homeless animals can safely go – please know this is only possible because of donations.
 We receive NO state or federal funding of any kind.
 We keep our adoption donations as low as possible to encourage adoptions, yet allow us to stay open.